Updated on 2024-10-25 GMT+08:00

 Viewer

-Viewing permissions or details
+Viewing permissions or their details

 UCS ReadOnlyAccess + IAM ReadOnlyAccess